mizdra/img-layout-shift-detector/README.md

 ## Playground

+1. Open https://img-layout-shift-detector.netlify.app
 1. Open console tab of devtools
-1. Open https://img-layout-shift-detector.netlify.app
-1. The report is outputed to console tab
+1. The report is outputed to console tab (**If you don't see the table, please reload page**)

 ## How to develop